datacarpentry/r-raster-vector-geospatial/_posts/2015-12-11-Rast02-Reproject-Raster.md

 contributors: [Megan A. Jones]
 packagesLibraries: [raster, rgdal]
 dateCreated:  2015-10-23
-lastModified: 2015-11-23
+lastModified: 2015-12-11
 category: spatio-temporal-workshop
 tags: [raster-ts-wrksp, raster]
 mainTag: raster-ts-wrksp
-description: "This lesson explains how to reproject a raster in R using the projectRaster() function in the raster package."
+description: "This lesson explains how to reproject a raster in R using the `projectRaster()` function in the raster package."
 code1: Reproject-Raster-In-R.R
 image:
   feature: NEONCarpentryHeader_2.png